 CRC helps its members stay in-the-know by providing information, resources and opportunities about recycling and materials management issues and developments that impact them.

-- Receive updates on the latest recycling news in Connecticut
+- Updates on the latest recycling news in Connecticut

-- Are kept informed on key policy decisions and legislation affecting the recycling community
+- Opportunities to be involved in key policy decisions and legislation affecting the recycling community

-- Receive reduced member rates at CRC events, including the Annual CT Recycling Conference
+- Reduced member rates at CRC events, including the Annual CT Recycling Conference

-- Have access to networking and professional development opportunities & resources
+- Access to networking and professional development opportunities & resources

 Add your voice to Connecticut's call for sustainable recycling and materials management today!